evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 #### Table view

 Clicking a row will select the corresponding sequence (individual design for design jobs, or single mutant sequence for single mutation scans).
 For design jobs, all changed positions in the currently selected design will be highlighted as sticks in the 3D structure panel and with little black dots in the heatmap viewer.
-Hold the shift key while clicking to select multiple designs/mutants.
+Hold the shift key while clicking to select a consecutive range of designs/mutants, or hold the command/control key to add or remove individual designs/mutants.

 You can sort the order of the table by clicking on the respective column headers, e.g. to display all sequences with high scores or high mutational distance first.